Did you know?

 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in Ireland work 1 543 hours a year, less than the OECD average of 1 776 hours.
-The share of employees working more than 50 hours per week is not very large across OECD countries.
+People in Ireland work 1 529 hours a year, less than the OECD average of 1 765 hours.
+The share of employees working 50 hours or more hours per week is not very large across OECD countries.
 In Ireland, some 4% of employees work very long hours, less than the OECD average of 9%.
-Overall, men spend more hours in paid work: in Ireland 7% of men work very long hours, compared with 1% for women.
+Overall, men spend more hours in paid work: in Ireland 7% of men work very long hours, compared with 2% for women.